|Title:||Go Gently Through Peking|

 Obviously, all of the above is not to say that Beijing used to be less safe than today, that the air quality was worse, or that people were more indifferent towards each other.
 And the level of corruption has actually seen an increase in the last few decades (the bigger the cake, the bigger the share).

-Also, there is always the possibility that LFR’s impressions of life in China are not 100% accurate.
+Also, there is always the possibility that Fisher-Ruge’s impressions of life in China are not 100% accurate.

-But let’s keep in mind that LFR displays a strong sympathy for China, and that the book first came out in 1979, during a time when the future of the Economic Reform policy was not certain at all.
+But let’s not forget that Fisher-Ruge displays a strong sympathy for China, and that the book first came out in 1979, during a time when the future of the Economic Reform policy was not certain at all.
+She’s not exactly a hater.

 I wish young Chinese people would read books like this one.